 When the Voting Rights Act turned 50 we were proud to join our allies at the Delaware Alliance for Community Advancement, Common Cause of Delaware, and the Delaware Chapter of the Sierra Club in an event to celebrate this important legislation and to outline the challenges ahead to improve voting access.

-Each year for more than a decade we adopt a family and this past year was no exception.
+Each year for more than a decade we support local community members during the holidays and this past year was no exception.
 Donations made to our Branch are matched by the Branch to the extent possible to make every dollar go further.

 We have developed relationships and co-sponsored programs with The Coalition to Dismantle the New Jim Crow, The League of Women Voters of New Castle County, Network Delaware and the YWCA.